 There may be financial or legal issues you’d like to talk about, like making a will.

-You can choose people close to you to make certain decisions about your health and care if you're not able to do it yourself.
+You can choose people close to you to make decisions about your health and care if you're not able to do that yourself.
 There's a legal document called a Power of Attorney for this.